Jack Abel: Later career

 After a reshuffling at DC c.
 1970, Abel went to Marvel.
 He had already inked Gene Colan there on a long stretch of Iron Man stories beginning with Tales of Suspense #73 (Jan.
 1966), under the pseudonym "Gary Michaels".
 As Colan recalled, "He did a lot of Iron Man with me.
 He had a very slick line, which was okay on Iron Man, of course.
 Iron Man was made of iron, so you want it to look like metal.
 But when it came to stone and dark corners and garbage [laughs], he wasn't the man for that".

 Later, under his own name, he would embellish Colan on some issues of Daredevil and The Tomb of Dracula (including the introduction of Blade, in #10); Trimpe on The Incredible Hulk; George Tuska on Iron Man; and Paul Gulacy on Master of Kung Fu, among other work.

 From the mid-1970s, Abel inked not only for Marvel and again DC (including its Teen Titans and The Flash), but for the smaller companies Gold Key (Boris Karloff Tales of Mystery, Grimm's Ghost Stories, Mighty Samson, the licensed title The Twilight Zone); Charlton Comics (Ghost Manor, Ghostly Haunts, Haunted, Midnight Tales); Atlas/Seaboard Comics (IronJaw, Morlock 2001); and Skywald Publications (The Heap, and additionally the black-and-white horror comics magazines Nightmare and Psycho).
+The character Cinnamon was introduced in Weird Western Tales #48 (Sept.–Oct.
+1978) by writer Roger McKenzie and Abel.

 Baseball-fan Abel, who in the 1970s rented studio space at Neal Adams and Dick Giordano's Continuity Associates, organized the Continuity softball team that played league games in Central Park.

 After suffering a serious stroke in 1981, Abel rehabilitated his paralyzed right hand to the extent that he was able to ink and draw again—which he did through the rest of the 1980s, primarily for Marvel.

 Comic strips

-Outside comic books, Abel inked John Celardo from 1967–1969 on the syndicated comic strip Tales of the Green Beret, written by author Robin Moore.
+Outside comic books, Abel inked John Celardo from 1967–1969 on the syndicated comic strip Tales of the Green Beret, written by Robin Moore.

 Awards

 In 2016, Abel was nominated and tied for runner-up for the Inkwell Awards Special Recognition Award.
+In 2026, he was inducted into the Inkwell Awards Joe Sinnott Hall of Fame.